-Dual citizenship is becoming a hot asset in 2021 as the world emerges from the COVID-19 pandemic.
+Dual citizenship is becoming a hot asset as the world emerges from the COVID-19 pandemic.

 In fast-changing and uncertain times, having a second passport is essential for any global citizen.
 Having dual citizenship can be the difference between being stuck and being free.